A Civil Society Movement to Bring Meaningful Change

 Justice in Lebanon, a Civil Society Enterprise

-Lebanon has experienced deep-rooted corruption and negligence for years, to the extent that some of these practices have been normalized and many state institutions are coopted.
+Lebanon has experienced deep-rooted corruption and governmental negligence for years, to the extent that some of these practices have been normalized and many state institutions are coopted by private interest.
 Traditional political elites appear caught in power grabbing exercises that do not provide avenues for change; renewed attention by the international community offers some room for hope, however needed transformations can only come from the strategic and enduring engagement by civil society in Lebanon.
 Citizen involvement and civic trust in public affairs need to be reestablished.
-A key step in devising forward-looking solutions relates to achieving meaningful accountability and justice for the gross malfeasance that has been experienced: holding offenders accountable and, in the process, enhancing national judicial independence and capacity, as a means of breaking the cycle of impunity and promoting prevention, have been prioritized by our partners.
+A key step in devising forward-looking solutions relates to achieving meaningful accountability and justice for the gross malfeasance that has been experienced: holding offenders accountable and, in the process, enhancing national judicial independence and capacity, as a means of breaking the cycle of impunity and promoting prevention – goals that have been prioritised by our partners.

-The quest for accountability needs to be brightened by concrete achievements.
-As the Lebanon project starts at the Guernica Centre, our partners at Guernica 37 International Justice Chambers have already provided counsel in promoting the use of legal recourses in the United Kingdom and Europe that will lead to holding perpetrators accountable and recovering funds where possible.
-These cases show that exposing powerful actors acting as part of criminal enterprises is possible.
-Though not an end in and of itself, the effective use of these legal recourses shows that justice can be achieved.
+In the process, this quest needs to be brightened by concrete achievements.
+As the Lebanon project starts at the Guernica Centre, our partners at Guernica 37 International Justice Chambers have already provided counsel and promoted the use of legal recourses in the United Kingdom and Europe that should lead to holding perpetrators accountable and recovering funds (when possible).
+These cases show that exposing powerful actors acting as part of criminal enterprises is possible and, put quite simply, that justice can be achieved.